catalogfi/ob/Readme.md

 # OrderBook

 Orderbook is a order matching engine for [garden.finance](https://garden.finance), implemented in Go.
-Garden Finance is a decentralised exchange which supports atomic swaps, enabling seamless cross-chain bridging.
+Garden Finance is a decentralized exchange which supports atomic swaps, enabling seamless cross-chain bridging.
 Through this Orderbook API, users can create orders, track the progress of orders, and complete swaps, while market makers can accept orders and complete trades.

-Orderbook serves as the intermediary between users and counterparties during swaps.
+Orderbook serves as the intermediary between users and counter parties during swaps.
 It facilitates transactions by supporting different order types: market orders for immediate execution, limit orders for specific prices(wip), and Dutch auction orders for dynamic price discovery(wip).

 ## Configuration